axieinfinity/ronin-documentation/README.md

 ## Deploy

-Ronin documentation deployments are automated using [Vercel](https://vercel.com/).
+Ronin documentation deployments are automated.
 When a PR is merged to the `main` branch, it's automatically deployed to production and the status is displayed on the PR's page in GitHub.